top of page

 Some stories take years to form.
 Others take a lifetime.

-My father’s story as a POW during World War II first took root in my imagination when I attended film school.
-For a class project, I asked him to write down his experiences as a prisoner of war.
-What he gave me was a nine-page narrative—raw, unembellished, and profoundly moving.
-At the time, I didn’t fully understand the significance of what I was holding, nor did I realize how much it would shape the storyteller I would become.
+My father’s story as a prisoner of war during World War II first took root in my imagination while I was attending film school.
+For a class project, I asked him to write down his experiences.
+What he handed me was a nine-page narrative—raw, unembellished, and deeply moving.
+At the time, I didn’t fully understand the significance of what I was holding.
+I only knew the story stayed with me.

-For many years, those pages percolated in my mind, waiting for the right story to bring them to life.
+For years, those pages lingered in my mind, waiting for the right story to bring them to life.

-The third piece of the puzzle was my career in advertising.
-I’ve spent years immersed in the art of persuasion, but I was especially drawn to the untold history of the War Advertising Council—the force behind some of the most influential wartime campaigns.
-Their work changed minds, shaped policy, and ultimately helped win the war, yet their story has never been fully explored in fiction.
-It felt like fertile ground for a novel.
+The third piece came from my own career in advertising.
+Over the years, I became fascinated with the largely forgotten history of the War Advertising Council, the organization behind some of the most influential wartime campaigns.
+Their work shaped public opinion, mobilized a nation, and helped sustain the war effort—yet their story has rarely been explored in fiction.

-These three elements—my father’s POW experience, the war replacement love story, and the advertising war effort—came together to form Two for Victory.
+These three elements—my father’s POW experience, the wartime love story, and the advertising war effort—eventually came together to form Two for Victory.

-At its heart, this novel is about resilience, sacrifice, and the power of words to shape both war and love.
-It’s about two people—CC Gallagher and Joe Butler—who find each other through ink and paper in the midst of a world at war.
-It’s about the unsung women who stepped up when the world needed them and the men who lost themselves in war only to learn to live in peace once more.
+At its heart, the novel is about resilience, sacrifice, and the power of words to shape both war and love.
+It follows CC Gallagher and Joe Butler, two people who find each other through ink and paper in the midst of a world at war.

-For me, writing Two for Victory has been a way of honoring those stories—the ones passed down, the ones nearly forgotten, and the ones that still shape who we are today.
+Writing Two for Victory became my way of honoring the stories that inspired it—the ones passed down through families, the ones nearly forgotten, and the ones that continue to shape who we are today.

 Three Hearts Trilogy